Former Teen Pop Star Aaron Carter Claims Drugs Aren’t To Blame For His ‘Skinny’ Frame

 “It’s because [at] 19, I was diagnosed with a hiatal hernia.
 I didn’t choose that.
 Be kind to me.”

-Aaron went on to explain that the mental stress of having the malady, which directly affects the digestive system by way of the diaphragm and stomach, often lead hims to not eating much, if at all on any given day.
+Aaron went on to explain that the mental stress of having the malady, which directly affects the digestive system by way of the diaphragm and stomach, often leads him to not eating much, if at all, on any given day.

 “It’s a terrible stress condition that affects me having an appetite and I’m sorry this is the way I am,” Aaron admitted.